corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/financial-model.md

 see the `Cash` contract and its associated *state* and *commands*).

 To represent movements of `Amount` tokens use the `AmountTransfer` type, which records the quantity and perspective of a transfer.
-Positive values will indicate a movement of tokens from a `source` e.g. a `Party`, or `CompositeKey` to a `destination`.
+Positive values will indicate a movement of tokens from a `source`, for example, a `Party` or `CompositeKey` to a `destination`.
 Negative values can be used to indicate a retrograde motion of tokens from `destination` to `source`. `AmountTransfer` supports addition (as a Kotlin operator, or Java method) to provide netting and aggregation of flows.
 The `apply` method can be used to process a list of attributed `Amount` objects in a